LAGuide

 Earn 3x points with your sapphire card

 We respect any bar that pulls off a punny name, and Hi Tops has that going for it.
-This popular SF-transplant is still on the newer side by West Hollywood standards, and for that reason alone, it’s crowded.
+This popular SF transplant is still on the newer side by West Hollywood standards, and for that reason alone, it’s crowded.
 The high-school-themed space is big and open, which is ideal for people to stand around and look at each other until somebody makes the first move.
-Tuesday night trivia is very popular, and some people here are actually watching sports unironically.
-That said, the most surprising aspect of this place is their excellent craft cocktails.
-So instead of your usual vodka soda, go for the mezcal-heavy Magic Hour, or The Claw, which is made with gin and cardamom bitters.
+Tuesday night trivia is very popular, and some people here are watching sports unironically.
+That said, the most surprising aspect of this place is its excellent craft cocktails.
+So instead of your usual vodka soda, go for the mezcal-heavy Magic Hour, or The Klaw, which is made with gin and cardamom bitters.

 You’re probably at Revolver because you’re too drunk to realize it’s not Micky’s and you’re under the impression that go-go dancer is in love with you.
 Revolver could be any gay bar anywhere in the world, which also means it’s quite popular.
 It also benefits from having dozens of TVs playing iconic music videos and a great corner location where hundreds of girls finally decide to take off their high heels and cry.

-The Bayou is where you go when you’ve just arrived in Weho and realize you’re way too sober to be doing this.
-Their daily Happy Hour goes until 8pm with $3 beers, $5 well drinks, and good cell service for checking Grindr.
+The Bayou is where you go when you’ve just arrived in Weho and realize you’re too sober for whatever is going on that night (and need to address that issue ASAP).
+Their daily Happy Hour goes until 8pm with discounted beer and well drinks, and there's good cell service if you need to check Grindr.
 Bayou might be small, but the feel is right (read: Mardi Gras) and the bartenders will almost certainly pour you free Fireball shots for no reason.
-You're jumping off point for an evening of personal destruction lies here.
+Your jumping-off point for an evening of personal destruction lies here.

-GymBar was one of the first spots in Weho to announce its closure in 2020.
+GymBar was one of the first Weho bars to close down during the pandemic.
 It was also the first bar to announce its reopening… in a brand new space a few blocks down Santa Monica Blvd.
 Taking over a former Halal Guys that absolutely no one went to, the new digs are pretty similar to the old ones.
 Which is to say, it’s a fairly cramped space with TVs blasting MLB games, rec sports teams throwing back drinks as quickly as possible, and a few lost straight guys who haven’t figured out this isn’t Barney’s Beanery.

 Welcome to Weho’s lost and found.
 Trunks is where you go when you lost one friend at the Chase ATM line and the other is still inside the Pavilions that closed a half hour ago.
 Trunks is tiny, easy to get into, and in the middle of everything, making it the ideal spot to regroup and find your people before heading to the next spot.
 Also, bartenders here hand out tequila shots like they’re free.
 And if you flirt with the right server, they might be.